tenzir/tenzir/web/docs/user-guides/transform-data-at-rest.md

 ```

 The `pipeline` key for each type is optional.
 If present, the corresponding
 pipeline processes all matching events.
-If absent, Tenzir deletes matching
+If absent, the nodes deletes matching
 events.

 Two additional keys are useful to fine-tune the behavior of the compaction